 - 1. Design with an emphasis on street trees and landscaping. - 2.
 Integrate public and private pedestrian and landscaped spaces. - 3.
 Encourage public art in pedestrian and landscaped spaces. - 4.
 Use quality materials for hard landscape construction to complement the high quality materials of the buildings. - 5.
 Incorporate pedestrian scale lighting in outdoor use and landscaped areas. - 6.
-Select trees and other plants that will be readily established and provide significant visual impact upon planting, without adversely affecting daylight or sunlight penetration into buildings or open spaces when fully grown. - 7.
+Select trees and other plants that will be readily established and provide significant visual impact upon planting, without adversely affecting daylight or sunlight penetration into buildings, areas for food growing or open spaces when fully grown. - 7.
 Select and plant native and/or drought tolerant trees and plants suitable for the local climate, using the City's "Landscape Standards and Recommended Species Guide" (as amended from time to time) as a reference. - 8.
 Trees should provide adequate shade to any outdoor amenity or social areas. - 9.
 Developments are encouraged to incorporate species and plantings in accordance with FireSmart BC Landscaping Best Practices. - 10.
 In the landscape plan, consider finished site grades, utilities, views, shade and sun angles, needs for privacy or screening, user safety, maintenance and irrigation requirements, and all other typical site planning criteria. - 11.
 Plant a uniform alignment of street trees along public streets at the spacing recommended by the City.
 Appropriate spacings are 15 metres along arterials, 10 metres along local and collector streets, lower spacing for smaller trees.
 If boulevard tree planting is not feasible along a street right-of-way, then tree planting along the front and exterior lot boundaries may be required at appropriate intervals. - 12.
 For street tree selection along public boulevards, use the City's "Landscape Standards and Recommended Species Guide" (as amended from time to time) as a reference. - 13.
 Perimeter landscaping to reduce the visual impact of parking may be required in some situations.
 This will typically be a combination of grass, low shrubs and deciduous trees to retain visibility. - 14.
 Locate refuse and recycling container areas where they are accessible to businesses and to container pick-up trucks, screen them with an appropriate durable enclosure, and provide landscaping around the perimeter of the enclosure where possible.
-Avoid direct exposure of refuse and recycling areas to public streets.
+Avoid direct exposure of refuse and recycling areas to public streets. - 15.
+Developments are encouraged to include space for food garden spaces and spaces for food production.